Habbie/hello-dns/meta.md

 containing around 1700 'MUST' statements.

-Not only are there a lot of documents, the earlier ones are not that easy to read for newcomers, and contain a lot of obsoleted bagage that new readers do not know they can skip.
+Not only are there a lot of documents, the earlier ones are not that easy to read for newcomers, and contain a lot of obsoleted baggage that new readers do not know they can skip.

 Inspired by the wonderful books by W. Richard Stevens (like [TCP